CAC Certified Coins

 648509387

-Gem $12950 New May 2!
-Original surfaces; High Grade Type Coin.
+Gem $12950 Original surfaces; High Grade Type Coin.
 CAC has only endorsed 9 coins at the Supberb Gem MS67 level of this three year type coin.
 This coin is original with highly lustrous undipped off white surfaces.
 It is nicely struck and clean.
 Some die clashing can be seen on the reverse.

 Seated 5C 1860 Seated 1860